twigikit/sql-homework/README.md

 ![](./Diagram/plot_twoless.jpeg)

  Small transactions could be genuine.
 It is unreasonable to expect no small transactions.
-To increase the accuracy of our detection fraudulent transactions, we analyse the daily maximum transaction amount of each cardholders in order to establish an expected consumption pattern.
+To increase the accuracy of our detection, we analyse the daily maximum transaction amount of each cardholders in order to establish an expected consumption pattern.

 ![](./Diagram/plot_maxtxn.jpeg)